otsol/wearable-mmwave-radar-dataset/README.md

 ## Description of the Dataset

 ### File Structure
-The file structure is as follows:
+The file structure of the *Hugging Face dataset* repository is as follows:
-The folder "data" includes a subdirectory for each participants from "person_12" to "person_22".
+The folder "wearable-mmwave-radar-dataset" includes a subdirectory for each participants from "person_12" to "person_22".
 Under each participant, there are 10 folders labeled after the gesture name.
 The folder names are the same as in the table "Ten Gestures".
 In addition, each directory representing a participant has a "metadata.txt" file which includes physiological measurements of the participant, including age, height etc.
 ```
 wearable-mmwave-radar-dataset/
 └── person_12/